ferruzzi/Gygax75-miststlkr/week1/week1-notes.md

 # Concepts
  1. Gritty modern age urban fantasy set in the real world
  2. All players are human or fey half-breeds who can pass as human; the choice has no effect on stats
-    - Spellcasters are half-breeds and non-casters are human or less-than-half breeds
+    - Spell casters are half-breeds and non-casters are human or less-than-half breeds
  3. Magic exists but is very rare; average person does not believe in it
  4. Casters know one skill/spell/power and that skill evolves over time
     - At creation you choose one spell theme (fire, travel, healing, luck, etc) and X attributes (ranged, sustained, AoE,